OllieS-PhD/Benchmark_Aerofoils/README.md

 For a breakdown of the available data, see the NREL GitHub repository here: https://github.com/NREL/windAI_bench

+The raw data from the above links is processed using data/data_processor.py - due to the size of the data, separate SSDs were required and as such, the data paths will need to be edited.

 ## 🚀 Overview

 This repository addresses the computational challenge of aerodynamic flow simulation by replacing expensive CFD computations with fast neural network predictions.
 The framework supports multiple state-of-the-art architectures optimized for geometric deep learning on irregular mesh data.